 The primary mission of the University of Central Oklahoma’s School Counseling Program is to prepare "professional counselors who specialize in the school environment."
 To do this, we closely adhere to national standards set forth by professional organizations (American Counseling Association & American School Counselors Association), and standards set by the State Department of Education.
 These standards are linked to the criteria set forth by the National Board for Certified Counselors.
 This will enable our students to pursue the National Certified Counselor and the National Certified School Counselor designation if they wish.
 In order to promote professionalism, students are encouraged to obtain these certificates and to actively participate in professional organizations.

-The University of Central Oklahoma offers a Masters of Education in Guidance and Counseling degree leading to certification as a school counselor.
+The University of Central Oklahoma offers a Masters of School Counseling degree leading to certification as a school counselor.
 There is also a certification program for those who already hold a master’s degree.

 Currently the demand for Professional School Counselors outstrips the supply.
 It is anticipated that this will continue for the near future as many counselors are approaching retirement.
 This is true both state wide and nationally.

 While the majority of the students pursuing the M.Ed. in School Counseling desire to work in the school setting there is a growing number of persons who are choosing to work in different settings where they can work with children and adolescents.
 These include agency work (e.g. DHS, youth and family services, mental health), private practice, youth ministry, etc. Currently the number of available job openings exceeds the number of qualified applicants.
 It is anticipated that this will continue to be true for the immediate future as there are a large number of school counselors who are approaching retirement.
 This appears to be true nationally as well as in Oklahoma.